jaredhanson/www.anchorjs.org/content/guide/index.md

 Anchor presents a consistent API throughout the core modules.
 The idioms found in the API are (not coincidentally) the same idioms popularized by Node.js and widely adopted by the community.
-Events are emitted to delegate processing to higher-level constructs.
+Events are emitted to delegate processing to higher layers.
 Error objects are passed as the first argument to asyncronous callbacks.
 Adopting these conventions encourages the use of a single, unified programming style for both client-side and server-side development.

-Via [JSMT](https://github.com/jaredhanson/jsmt), Anchor also supports module translation from Node/[CommonJS](http://www.commonjs.org/) to AMD, with core modules providing a portability layer.
+Via [JSMT](https://github.com/jaredhanson/jsmt), Anchor also supports module translation from [CommonJS](http://www.commonjs.org/) to AMD, with Anchor's core modules conforming to the interfaces exported by Node's core modules.
 This provides near-seamless source code level compatibility for using modules in both client-side and server-side environments.
 Adopting a single language across the stack increases productivity and reduces development time.

 These techniques combine to make Anchor a solid foundation on which to effectively and quickly build web applications.